-Most babies will dribble/drool at some point in their first few years (some more than others).
+Some babies start to dribble/drool from birth and some start when their teeth are beginning to come through.
 Dribbling itself is perfectly normal and nothing to be worried about.

 Dribbling will normally get worse when babies are teething as they will naturally produce more saliva during this time.
 Teething is a stop/start process that can start from around 3 to 12 months and babies naturally produce more saliva during this time which can continue for at least two years.